Conservation Volunteers: Trail blazing across Canada

 From maintaining coastal footpaths in Brier Island, Nova Scotia to clearing the rustic trails along the forests of Shamper’s Bluff in New Brunswick, our Conservation Volunteers have built and maintained trails that contribute to the enjoyment, health and economic richness of local communities.

-Check out some of our other Conservation Volunteer events to help with hands-on stewardship work!
+Check out some of our other Conservation Volunteers events to help with hands-on stewardship work!